-As of June 30, 2020 and December 31, 2019 the Company did not have any net deferred taxes calculated on non-deductible temporary differences at the combined rate of 34%.
-The Company opted to make the valuation allowance as there are no prospects of making taxable earnings.
+As of June 30, 2020 the Company did not have any net deferred tax assets (R\$ 0 as of December 31, 2019), calculated on non-deductible temporary differences at the combined rate of 34%.
+The Company opted not to write off the deferred tax asset it was entitled to as there was no prospect of making taxable earnings.

-6/30/2020 12/31/2019

-Allowance for loan losses 30,515 22,876

-Provisions for nonrealization of inventories 5,263 4,671

-Provision for civil and labor risks 15,155 15,088

-Total 50,933 42,635

-Income and social contribution taxes on the temporary fiscal

-difference (34%) 17,317 14,496

-(-) Valuation allowance (17,317) (14,496)
+Allowance for loan losses 30,515 22,877 Provisions for nonrealization of inventories 5,263 4,670 Provision for civil, labor and tax contingencies 15,155 15,088 Total 50,933 42,635 Income and social contribution taxes on the temporary fiscal difference (34%) 17,317 14,496 (-) Valuation allowance (17,317) (14,496)

 Total deferred IR and CSSL recorded -

 The Company's subsidiaries Armazém Mateus and Mateus Supermercados have qualified for tax incentives in their operations, where these incentives are being excluded from income and social contribution taxes in the respective financial years these incentives are recognized in.
 In line with supplementary law 160 enacted August 07, 2017, all tax incentives and benefits are now classified as investment subsidies, and taxation thereof is deferred until these amounts have been distributed to the Company's shareholders.
-For further information see Note 25.
+For further information see Note 26.